Run for Your Life

 About the Book

 A talented young runner, Santino lives in Palermo, Sicily—a beautiful region of Italy that’s dominated by the Mafia.
 With Santino’s first communion approaching, his father and grandfather carry out a theft to pay for the party—but they steal from the wrong people.
-Santino’s godfather, a young, cocky Mafioso, summons them to a meeting, and they bring the boy.
-As Santino wanders off into the old, abandoned neighborhood, he hears shots and runs back to see two armed men and his father and grandfather slumped over in the car.
+A young, cocky Mafioso summons them to a meeting, and they bring the boy.
+As Santino wanders off into the old abandoned neighborhood, he hears shots and runs back to see two armed men and his father and grandfather slumped over in the car.
 The boy barely escapes with his life.
-Now, he’s left with a choice: cooperate with police and be a “rat,” or maintain Omerta: the code of silence.
+Now, he’s left with a choice: cooperate with police and be a “rat,” or maintain Omertà: the code of silence.

-Twelve-year-old Lucio lives in the northern Italian city of Livorno and dreams of sailing when not taking care of his sick mother, who is convinced that a witch has cursed her, and his young sister Ilaria.
+Twelve-year-old Lucio lives in the northern Italian city of Livorno and dreams of sailing when not taking care of his his young sister, Ilaria, and his sick mother, who is convinced that a witch has cursed her.
 One day, Lucio’s mother goes missing and he receives a mysterious text: “Come to Palermo.
 Mamma is dying.”
 Panicked, Lucio grabs Ilaria and rushes to Sicily, where Lucio’s and Santino’s stories converge with explosive results.

 Inspired by a real-life Mafia episode, Silvana Gandolfi’s Run for Your Life is a powerful survival story of young people finding the courage to do the right thing when faced with the cruel realities of the adult world.

-"In the Line of Fire confronts its central theme, the Mafia, head on.
-Violence is always present, in a way that suggests contemporary Sicily still is tied to its ancient demons.
+"Run for Your Life ... confronts its central theme, the Mafia, head on.
+Violence is always present, in a way that suggests contemporary Sicily still is tied to its ancient demons....
 This is a true coming-of-age novel in which violence is not masked behind a metaphor….
 The book is also distinguished by its narrative structure: the suspense keeps readers glued to the page from beginning to end, and throughout stimulates their powers of judgment."

 About the Author